TURX/kdeconnect-mac/README.md

 ### Tasks

-Many tasks only include a high level description and could be easily misinterpreted, so we would recommend first starting a conversation in the task you are interested in implementing with your high level plan before diving into coding.
+Many tasks only include a high-level description and could be easily misinterpreted, so we would recommend first starting a conversation about the task you are interested in implementing with your high-level plan before diving into coding.

 - **[DevicesView](https://invent.kde.org/ruixuantu/kdeconnect-mac/-/blob/master/KDE%20Connect/Views/Devices/DevicesView.swift) Layout**: We are currently using adaptive LazyVGrid.
 It would be better to implement an [AirDrop](https://support.apple.com/en-us/HT203106)-like window, i.e., to layout the items along the center of an arc path, and use the grid layout as a fallback when there are too many devices.
 - **[PeerSettingsView](https://invent.kde.org/ruixuantu/kdeconnect-mac/-/blob/master/KDE%20Connect/Views/Settings/PeerSettingsView.swift) Editable List**: The editable list should be reimplemented, as the current list does not support night mode and does not look or behave (e.g., Command+A not supported) like the editable list in System Preferences (e.g., WiFi).